-1. Elected and Appointed Officials' Conduct with Each Other in Public Meetings a) Honor the role of the chair in maintaining order b) Practice civility and decorum in discussions and debate
+1. Elected and Appointed Officials' Conduct with Each Other in Public Meetings

 Elected and appointed officials are individuals with a wide variety of backgrounds, personalities, values, opinions, and goals.
 Despite this diversity, all have chosen to serve in public office in order to preserve and protect the present and the future of the community.
 In all cases, this common goal should be acknowledged even though individuals may not agree on every issue.